xcore/sc_multi_uart/doc/example_applications.rst

 Using command line tools
 ------------------------

-To build from the command line, change to `app_sliceKIT_com_demo` directory and execute the command:
+To build from the command line, change to `app_sk_muart_com_demo` directory and execute the command:

    ::